ocaml/omd/README.md

 omd
 ===

-a (hopefully efficient) markdown frontend in simple OCaml (no external dependencies)
+a (hopefully efficient) Markdown frontend in simple OCaml (no external dependencies)